RiccardoDAndrea/InteractiveDataLab/README.md

-# 🤖 Interactive Streamlit Protfolie Projects
+# 🤖 Interactive Streamlit Portfolio Projects

 Welcome to my Streamlit webpage!
+My name is
+### Riccardo
-My name is Riccardo, and I am a data enthusiast, ranging from Data Engineer to Data Scientist.
+, and I am a data enthusiast, ranging from Data Engineer to Data Scientist.

 My page is built using Streamlit.
 The great thing about Streamlit is that I can build and create anything my imagination desires, as long as I can code it properly.